kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+Integration tests verify that disabling the feature gate stops queueing deferred pods and ignores resize events without affecting initial pod placement.

+For manual testing we followed the following steps:

+1. Pre-Upgrade Baseline (Feature Gate Disabled):

+- Start the cluster with InPlacePodVerticalScalingSchedulerPreemption=false.
+- Deploy low-priority workloads on a worker node until allocatable capacity is nearly saturated.
+- Deploy a high-priority pod on the same node and issue a resource resize patch that exceeds remaining node capacity.
+- Verify that the high-priority pod transitions to PodResizePending with reason Deferred.
+Confirm that the scheduler does not trigger preemption and low-priority pods remain uninterrupted.

+2. Upgrade Step (Feature Gate Enabled):

+- Enable the feature gate InPlacePodVerticalScalingSchedulerPreemption=true on kube-apiserver first
+- Set node.spec.podPreemptionPolicy.disableResizePreemption = ["test-owner"] on the test node
+- Enable the feature gate InPlacePodVerticalScalingSchedulerPreemption=true on kube-scheduler and kubelet.
+- Trigger a deferred resize on that node; verify kube-scheduler skips preemption and logs 0/1 nodes available: 1 node had resize preemption disabled.
+- Dynamically clear the node.spec.podPreemptionPolicy.disableResizePreemption on the test node
+- Verify that the scheduler evaluates the node, identifies lower-priority victims, and initiates eviction (victims receive Preempted events and DisruptionTarget condition).
+- Verify that once victims terminate, Kubelet actuates the resize and clears Deferred.

+3. Rollback / Downgrade Step (Feature Gate Disabled):

+- Disable the feature gate InPlacePodVerticalScalingSchedulerPreemption=false on kube-scheduler and restart the component.
+- Trigger a new resize on a saturated node resulting in Deferred status.
+- Verify that kube-scheduler ignores the deferred resize and does not evict lower-priority pods.
+- Verify that existing workloads (including previously resized pods) continue running normally.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+No.

 ### Monitoring Requirements